-Uttarakhand: 22 workers still feared trapped, 33 rescued after Chamoli avalanche
+Uttarakhand: 47 workers rescued, eight still feared trapped after Chamoli avalanche

-The search operation, suspended on Friday night due to heavy snowfall, was expected to resume on Saturday morning.
+The search operation, suspended on Friday evening due to heavy snowfall, resumed on Saturday morning.

-Twenty-two workers were missing and 33 had been rescued after an avalanche in Uttarakhand’s Chamoli district on Friday, the Hindustan Times reported.
+Forty-seven workers have been rescued and eight remain missing after an avalanche in Uttarakhand’s Chamoli district on Friday, ANI quoted officials as saying on Saturday.

 The avalanche struck between Mana village and Mana Pass on Friday morning, the India Today reported.